 If you have taken on the financial risk of owning your own business or you have a plan in action to start one in the tech market then chances are good you will not mind moving to where the best opportunities are.
 Entrepreneurs are innovators, essentially generating new ideas and business processes.
 These are typically individuals who will not let a few or several hundred miles stand in the way of becoming a success.
-If this sounds like you and you happen to be in the tech industry, “Entrepreneur” suggests the following cities:
+If this sounds like you and you happen to be in the tech industry, “Entrepreneur” suggests these following cities as the best U.S. Cities for Tech Startups:

 There are 6.3 times more technology based startup companies in Boulder than any other American City.
 The great thing about Boulder is the city still has plenty of room to grow.
 Coveted neighborhoods include Mapleton Hill, Dakota Ridge, University Hills, Table Mesa, Martin Acres, Holiday, and Boulder Heights.